Landau Theory of Dynamic Critical Phenomena in the Rayleigh-Benard System: Equilibrium and dynamic critical phenomena

+This property of the critical entropy has been proven in (\ref{genhom}).
+The generalized homogeneity (\ref{Lgh}) implies the universal critical exponents.
+It is the main result of the Landau theory.

+We shall call the Landau polynomial (\ref{Lanpol}) with a particular choice of $\zeta$, $\varpi_1,\varpi_2,\varpi_3$ a particular realization of the Landau polynomial.
+The next step in the Landau theory of critical phenomena is to make a particular realization of (\ref{Lanpol}) expressing the particular physics of the system under investigation.
+There are two ways to make it: (i) we find the thermodynamic potential $\Phi^{(SMT)}(x)$, where $x\in M^{(SMT)}$, identify the critical pint, and restrict $\Phi^{(SMT)}(x)$ to its small neighborhood, (ii) we use a physical insight to specify $\zeta$, $\varpi_1,\varpi_2,\varpi_3$ directly.
+We used the first way in Section \ref{sec13} for the van der Waals gas.
+Now we use the second way.

-We know that the thermodynamic potential is a linear combination of entropy, energy and the number of moles.
+In the absence of van Kampen's theory of the van der Waals gas (i.e. in the absence of the thermodynamic potential $\Phi^{(SMT)}(x)$) we could proceed as follows.
+We choose $\zeta=n-n^{(cr)}$, where $n$ is the number of microscopic particles $n\in\mathbb{R}$ composing the fluid, as the order parameter.
+In order to find the coefficients $\varpi_1,\varpi_2,\varpi_3$ we recall that the thermodynamic potential $\Phi^{SMT})$ is a linear combination of the entropy, the energy and the number of moles.
 On the ET level the energy and the number of moles are state variables and the entropy is expressed in terms of them (see (\ref{vdW1})).
-In order to obtain the complete thermodynamic potential $\Phi^{(SMT)}$ on the SMT level we have to express all three potentials $S^{(SMT)}, E^{(SMT)}, N^{(SMT)}$ in terms of $\zeta$.
-The number of moles $N^{(SMT)}$ is linear in $\zeta$ which means that $\varpi_1$ is proportional to $\left(\frac{\mu}{T}-\left(\frac{\mu}{T}\right)^{(cr)}\right)$.
-In the energy $E^{(SMT)}$ we include only its attractive part that is (due to the involvement of particle-particle interactions) quadratic in $\zeta$.
+In order to obtain the complete thermodynamic potential $\Phi^{(SMT)}$ on the SMT level we have to express all three potentials $S^{(SMT)}, E^{(SMT)}, N^{(SMT)}$ in terms of the order parameter $\zeta$.
+The number of moles $N^{(SMT)}$ is linear in $n$ which means that $\varpi_1$ is proportional to $\left(\frac{\mu}{T}-\left(\frac{\mu}{T}\right)^{(cr)}\right)$.
+In the energy $E^{(SMT)}$ we include only its attractive part that is (due to the involvement of particle-particle interactions) quadratic in $n$.
 This means that $\varpi$ is proportional to $\left(\frac{1}{T}-\left(\frac{1}{T}\right)^{(cr)}\right)$.
 The entropy together with the remaining part of the energy that is included in the entropy provides $\varpi_3$.

-Another physical interpretation of (\ref{genhom1}) will be discussed in the context of the Rayleigh-B\'{e}nard fluid in the next section.